-We spend time on the things that are important to us.
+The fact is, we spend time on the things that are important to us.

 How important is reading God’s Word and praying?
 How often do we find ourselves thinking or saying something like “I just don’t have the time?”

-Of course, we’re busy with work, families, etc. These things are important to us, therefore we spend most of our time on them.
-But what are we doing outside of that time?
+Of course, we’re busy with work, families, etc. These things are important to us, therefore we spend most of our time on them, but what are we doing outside of that time?

-During our lunch break, are we reading a chapter of Proverbs, instead of scrolling down a never-ending Twitter feed or catching up with the latest office gossip?
+During our lunch break, are we reading a chapter of Proverbs instead of scrolling down a never-ending Twitter feed, or catching up with the latest office gossip?

 Everyone would probably just think we’re asleep anyway.